 Criminal Behavior and Personality (3).
 A study of the typologies of delinquent and criminal behavior from behavioral and psychological perspectives with particular focus on clinical behaviors frequently associated with delinquents and criminals.

 Correctional Counseling (3).
 The study and practical application of effective correctional counseling and treatment methodologies for youthful and adult offenders.

 Directed Reading (3).
 (Grade of Pass or Fail only.)
 Prerequisites: Permission of the instructor and approval of the Director of CJ Graduate Studies or department head.
 Selected topics appropriate to student’s course of study as determined by faculty advisor.
 May be taken for a total of six credit hours.

-Thesis (3).
+Thesis (3, 3).
 (Grade of Pass or Fail only) Prerequisite: Approval of Application for Thesis Option.
-See “Thesis Options and Procedures” on page 45 of this Bulletin.
+See “Thesis Options and Procedures” in the Thesis Guide on this website.